nettantra/nt-php-imap/README.md

 # NetTantra php-imap
-This is an attempt to create pure PHP based IMAP library and a dropin replacement for the `php-imap` extension.
+This is an attempt to create pure PHP based IMAP library and a dropin replacement for the `php-imap` extension based on https://github.com/horde/Imap_Client.

 ## IMAP Functions Implemented
 * Non Yet